mtgto/confluence4s/README.md

 confluence4s uses [Apache XML-RPC](http://ws.apache.org/xmlrpc/index.html).

 # How to use
-First, add maven repository of confuence4s to your configuration.
+First, you add maven repository of confuence4s to your configuration.
+Next, you add confluence4s to library dependencies.

 If you use sbt, you write like below:

 ```
 resolvers += "confluence4s repos" at "http://mtgto.github.com/confluence4s/maven/"

+libraryDependencies += "net.mtgto" %% "confluence4s" % "0.3.0"
 ```

 Now, you write the program to access confluence.